R-Thor/stunning-octo-barnacle/DotNet-Project.md

 - Predictable networking
 - Zero host pollution

-This document serves as the authoritative reference for .NET development inside the Enterprise architecture.
+This document serves as the authoritative reference for .NET development inside the Studio Architecture.